Share article:

 With its universal reach and unique functions, it’s pretty safe to say that SMS isn’t going anywhere anytime soon!

-Get started with highly effective business texting now
+Get started with business texting now

 The meaning of SMS in texting is Short Message Service (SMS).
 This is a protocol for mobile devices that allows quick and simple text-based communication.